 “Learning is a social act, occurring through collaborative activity among more- and less-capable peers” (Vygotsky, 1978).

 How may Augmented Reality (AR) affect learner outcomes?

 AR may affect enhanced learning achievement, motivation, satisfaction, confidence, and spatial ability.
 Furthermore, research into how student attitude was affected, cognitive load and understanding.

 One study, Harley, J., Poitras, E., Jarrell, A., Duffy, M., & Lajoie, S., 2016, found participants’ emotions influenced outcomes during their ‘underpowered’ and likely type II error experiment (Harley et al., 2016).
 However, the study provided an example of the theme learner ‘outcomes’.

 Several authors claim students showed a positive attitude to their studies.
 However, is there simply a novelty effect in question?
 The newness of this technology introduced into an education system created excitement among students.

-Furthermore, spatial and continuity from multimedia learning theory confirm the authors’ results.
+Spatial and continuity from multimedia learning theory confirm the authors’ results.
 Providing materials such as texts, videos, and images relevant help to reduce cognitive loads.

-“aids enhancement over a real world environment in real time.” – Vyas and Bhett, 2017
+“aids enhancement over a real-world environment in real time.” – Vyas and Bhett, 2017

 Through attention, relevance, confidence, and satisfaction.
 According to John Keller’s ARCS Model of Motivational Design Theories.